 These are the stories of the fun-loving, laughter-filled Grandpa Howard and Grandma Lucille who, as a teen aged married couple, left their crops in the field and ran off to an oil boom town in Arkansas in 1923.
-These are the stories of the Becks, who fled from Louisiana to California and changed their family name after a mob of White men, jealous of the family's financial success, burned their home to the ground.
+These are the stories of the Becks, who fled from Louisiana to California and changed their last name after a mob of White men, jealous of the farming family's financial success, burned their home to the ground.

 Finally, these are the stories of Jack and Lydia Clemmons, whose family histories run full circle from life on a farm in a small rural community in the South, to life in the urban areas of the mid-West and California, and back to life on a farm in a small rural community-- this time in Vermont.
 Their careers and adventurous spirits also brought them to Africa, where they worked and traveled around most of the continent over a span of 20 years.